dylanpinn/dotfiles/README.md

 ### Vim

 This is my preferred editor.
-The aim is to use as close to vanilla vim as possible to ensure compatability with as many instances of vim as possible.
+The aim is to use as close to vanilla vim as possible to ensure compatibility with as many instances of vim as possible.

-### Wakatime

-This moves the configuration out of `$HOME`.

 ## Linting and checking